 P.E. students are required to wear a white t-shirt and black shorts.
 P.E. clothing is available for purchase in the Student Store or students may provide their own.
+If students are unable to provide their own P.E. clothes, they can see the assistant principal to acquire P.E. clothing.
 Students are directed to lock all of their personal possessions in the gym lockers while participating in P.E. class.
 The school is not responsible for lost or stolen items.